DBWALLER/Data_Engineering_Projects/README.md

 Part 1 - Data extraction via webscrapping with Selenium library (Jupyter/Python):
-Extracted satasets available in the project folder.
+Extracted datasets until dec/2019  available in the project folder.

 Part 2 (to be released soon) - Choropleth maps for states and cities